course: Master Seminar Current topics in IT Security

 The seminar topics of this seminar are assigned via the website of the central seminar assignment system.
 On this website, you can find more information regarding usage of the system and the selection process.
 The registration period is typically at the end of the previous semester, details on the registration period are announced via the RUB mailinglist its-announce.
 Important: You need to register via the central seminar assignment system to participate in the seminar.

-There is a meeting in the first week of the semester during which we present more details regarding the dates and topics of the seminar.
-As part of this meeting, we will also discuss the topics and formal requirements of the seminar.
+There is an online meeting in the first week of the semester during which we present more details regarding the dates and topics of the seminar.
+As part of this meeting, we will also discuss the topics and formal requirements of the seminar (especially related to the format similar to a scientific conference).